animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-2. (Optional) Annotate your application domain objects that are stored in the Region with expiration policies and custom settings by using one of Spring Data for GemFire's `@Expiration` annotations: `@Expiration`, `@IdleTimeoutExpiration`, or `@TimeToLiveExpiration`
+2. (Optional) Annotate your application domain objects that are stored in the Region with expiration policies and custom settings by using one of Spring Data for VMware GemFire's `@Expiration` annotations: `@Expiration`, `@IdleTimeoutExpiration`, or `@TimeToLiveExpiration`

-3. (Optional) In cases where particular application domain objects have not been annotated with Spring Data for GemFire's `@Expiration` annotations at all, but the GemFire Region is configured to use Spring Data for GemFire's custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set "default" expiration attributes on the `AnnotationBasedExpiration` bean by doing the following:
+3. (Optional) In cases where particular application domain objects have not been annotated with Spring Data for VMware GemFire's `@Expiration` annotations at all, but the GemFire Region is configured to use Spring Data for VMware GemFire's custom `AnnotationBasedExpiration` class to determine the expiration policy and settings for objects stored in the Region, you can set "default" expiration attributes on the `AnnotationBasedExpiration` bean by doing the following: